- More than 192,000 residents are enrolled in Medicare in South Dakota.1

-More than half of Original Medicare beneficiaries receive supplemental coverage through an employer-sponsored plan or Medicaid.
-But for those who don’t, Medigap plans (also known as Medicare supplement plans) are designed to pay some or all of the out-of-pocket costs (deductibles and coinsurance) that Medicare beneficiaries would otherwise have to pay themselves.
+Nearly half of Original Medicare beneficiaries receive supplemental coverage through an employer-sponsored plan or Medicaid.13 But for those who don’t, Medigap plans (also known as Medicare supplement insurance plans) are designed to pay some or all of the out-of-pocket costs (deductibles, copays and coinsurance) that Medicare beneficiaries would otherwise have to pay themselves.
 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage; Medigap plans are what’s available for people who don’t have access to an employer-sponsored plan (including retiree plans) or Medicaid.

 Although Medigap plans are sold by private insurers, the plans are standardized under federal rules.
 There are ten different plan designs (differentiated by letters, A through N), and the benefits offered by a particular plan (Plan A, Plan F, etc.) are the same regardless of which insurer is selling the plan.
 So plan comparisons are much easier for Medigap policies than for other types of health insurance; consumers can base their decision on premiums and less tangible things like customer service, since the benefits themselves are uniform.

-Unlike other private Medicare coverage enrollment (Medicare Advantage plans and Medicare Part D plans), there is no annual open enrollment window for Medigap plans.
+Unlike other Medicare plan enrollment (Medicare Advantage plans and Medicare Part D prescription drug plans), there is no annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue.
 This window starts when a person is at least 65 and enrolled in Medicare Part B (you must be enrolled in both Part A and Part B to buy a Medigap plan).

-People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years, or if they have ALS or end-stage renal disease (12% of Medicare beneficiaries nationwide, and about 9% in South Dakota, are under age 65).
+People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years, or if they have end-stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS) (12% of Medicare beneficiaries nationwide,6 and about 9% in South Dakota, are under age 651).
 Federal rules do not guarantee access to Medigap plans for people who are under 65, but the majority of the states have rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans.

 South Dakota has an extensive list of state statutes that apply to rate and form filing requirements for Medigap plans.